 SEO has not become any less important today than it was 3 years ago.
 Google is still one of the very first places people go to get their questions answered.

 At a minimum, you need to leverage simple keyword research to uncover possible topics.
 But you also need to have the basics of on-page SEO worked out too, such as effective Titles and Meta Descriptions, including the main keyword and variations that people are searching for in the body of your content.
 The basics of SEO will help your page show in search and drive more traffic (here’s a more thorough post on how to rank at the top of Google).
+And a related SEO Case study here about a site with a solid content roadmap, internal linking, and YouTube video embeds to rank on the first page of Google for 750 keywords terms.

 What About Marketing your Content and Distribution?